dipendra-mule/conducky/website/docs/user-guide/event-management.md

 ## Listing Events

-### For SuperAdmins
+### For System Admins

-SuperAdmins can view all events in the system with administrative information:
+System Admins can view all events in the system with administrative information:

 - **UI**: Navigate to **System Admin → Events Management** (`/admin/events`)
 - **API**: `GET /api/admin/events` returns all events with statistics